ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

 ### Before approve

 * SSH into supernova.ocf.berkeley.edu
-* For registered student groups, the OCF requires that a signatory authorize the approval of the account.
+* For registered student groups, the OFC requires that a signatory authorize the approval of the account.
 If the account is not a registered student, group check with the [[membership eligibility|doc membership/eligibility]] to see what constitutes acceptable